 Asthma and Fish Tanks

-I didn't grow up with pets at home.
+I did not grow up with pets at home.
 In college, I came home from a late-night trip to the big box store with a beta fish.
 Eventually, a small school of fish came home from a pet store after the beta died.
 Before I knew it, I ended up with a fish tank.

 I enjoyed having an aquarium and taking care of fish.
 It is nice to have something that is depending on you and excited for you to give it supper.
 Since my fish lived with me in a college dorm room I had a fairly small aquarium.
 My largest was 10 gallons and fit easily on top of our small dresser.